custom-components/pyscript/README.md

 them, so you will need to look at the State tab in the Developer Tools to see the available attributes.

+Starting in version 0.21, when you set a state variable, the existing attributes are not affected (they were previously removed).

-In cases where you need to compute the name of the state variable dynamically, or you need to set the state attributes, you can use the built-in functions `state.get(name)` and `state.set(name, value, attr=None)`; see below.
+In cases where you need to compute the name of the state variable dynamically, or you need to set or get the state attributes, you can use the built-in functions `state.get()`, `state.get_attr()` and `state.set()`; see below.

 The function `state.names(domain=None)` returns a list of all state variable names (ie, `entity_id`s) of a domain.
 If `domain` is not specified, it returns all HASS state variable (entity) names.